Come for a Day

 Guests are also welcome to visit the Abbey church, library, museum, and bookstore.
 Please check here for current hours of operation for each location.

-If you are interested in coming as a school group or large group, we ask that you let us know ahead of time.
-We can arrange for a monk to give you a tour and recommend parking depending on your group’s needs.
+If you are interested in coming as a school group or other large group, we ask that you email let us know ahead of time.
+We can arrange for a monk to give you a tour and recommend parking options for your van or bus.
 We also have specific policies for school groups, as well as forms we ask you to complete before your arrival.
 Children 18 years of age and younger must be accompanied by a parent or responsible adult at all times while at the Abbey.

 The monastery and Seminary residence buildings are private; visitors are not allowed to tour or use these buildings.